pablomartinfranco/sts-ng-app/README.md

 `mvnw spring-boot:run`

+NPM tasks will log with error tag but complete correctly

 Open browser on localhost:8080

 User: admin

 Pass: admin

-If the project wont build for any reason run
+If the project wont build and run correctly for any reason run

 `mvnw clean install`